Flickdm/tianocore-wiki.github.io/archives/build-tooling/build-workflows/UDK2014 How-to-Build.md

 1\.
 Extract Common Source Code

-- 1\) Create a working space directory in the build machine, for example, ~/src/
-- 2\) Extract files in \[UDK2010.SR1.MyWorkSpace.zip\] the working space
+  example, ~/src/
   directory.
-In this case, it is ~/src/MyWorkSpace where /MyWorkSpace is created.
-- 3\) There are two BaseTools packages, one is for Windows system and another is for UNIX-Like system.
-Please make sure BaseTools(Unix)\_UDK2010.SR1.tar is used here.
+In this case, it is ~/src/MyWorkSpace where /MyWorkSpace is created. another is for UNIX-Like system.
+Please make sure BaseTools(Unix).tar is used here.

 2\.
 Generate OpenSSL\* Crypto Library Note: This does not need to be done for Nt32 Open file